 How do I delay Step 1?

-In 2018, IU School of Medicine’s mean Step 1 score was 234 while the national mean was 230.
-We hope that this gives you confidence that your Phase 1 curriculum has prepared you well for Step 1.
-However, some students may not feel ready to take Step 1 by the deadline on Saturday, April 6, 2019
+In 2018, IU School of Medicine’s mean Step 1 score was 233 while the national mean was 230.
+In 2019, the school’s mean score to date is 230 and the national average won’t be officially known until February 2020.
+We hope that this gives you confidence that your IUSM Phase 1 curriculum has prepared you well for Step 1.
+However, some students may not feel ready to take Step 1 by the deadline on Monday, April 6, 2020.

 There are three reasons students can request a delay for Step 1: